andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-21-gelfands-algebra-chunk-21-geometric-progressions.md

 Can we drop every third?
 No, we can't.
 Just as in arithmetic progressions, the ratio of the gaps is no longer constant (being $q$ between some and $q^2$ between others) and so these progressions are no longer geometric.

 ## Back to Roots
 The last part of this section (but not of this post) is interesting for a few reasons.
-Firstly, it gives us another (reverse) angle on the positive / negative aspect (via roots).
-Secondly, we're back in the world of zeros not working for us.
+Firstly, it gives us another (reverse) angle on the positive / negative aspect (via roots of the number kind).
+Secondly, we're back in the world of zeros (but not the polynomial-root kind) not working for us.
 Based on what we've seen before now, we know that these aspects are where it gets interesting.

 I'm now going to give a little more detail on Gelfand's solution.
-(As per, plesae ignore this if you've already got things nice and clear in your head.
+(As per, please ignore this if you've already got things nice and clear in your head.
 For me it personally helps to see all the gory, multi-step, micro-step detail.)

 First up, our first term: $a$.